forcedotcom/source-deploy-retrieve/contributing/coding-guidelines.md

 - Create a folder for each major subarea
-- In the folder, create an index.ts which exports the public facing API for that subarea.
+- In the folder, create an index.ts which exports the public facing API for that subarea
-- Tests can refer directly to the .ts files; other consumers should refer to the index.ts file.
+- Tests can refer directly to the .ts files; other consumers should refer to the index.ts file

 ## Comments

-- Use sparingly since comments always become outdated quickly.
+- Use inline sparingly since comments always become outdated quickly
-- If you must, use JSDoc style comments.
+- Use JSDoc style comments for public facing API

 ## Strings